SDRAST/SDRAST.github.io/source/index.rst

 ===========
 Radio Astronomy Software Tools
 ==============================

+NOTICE: **These web pages are in the process of being built**, while simultaneously converting from Python 2 to Python 3.
+It will take a while.
+Meanwhile, the pages are open to public access as a sign of things to come.
+2020-04-27.

 Radio Astronomy Software Tools is a collection of software packages that have proven useful in doing radio astronomy with NASA's